ebelinski/swiftly/README.md

 ### Tips

-I have found that editing with Sublime Text using the Markdown Extended syntax works best.
+* I have found that editing with Sublime Text using the Markdown Extended syntax works best.
+It ensures that the Swift code inside the Markdown files are highlighted in the editor.